Port

 From the bus, take in the view of the lagoon that is home to some pearl farms.
 Your scenic drive will pass the coastline and give you a glimpse of Polynesian daily life.
 Raiatea is a very green island, and your guide will point out flowers and fruits along the way.

 Continue on the inland road of Raiatea, joining the east coast road that leads through a giant bamboo forest to the south of the island.
-Pass through the village of Fetuna, whose primary industry is fishing, then pause for refreshments at the district of Vaiau.
+Pass through the village of Fetuna, whose primary industry is fishing, then pause for refreshments in the district of Vaiau.